ibsukru/focusbutton/README.md

   <h3>Stay focused and productive with FocusButton</h3>
 </div>

 FocusButton is an open-source browser extension and web app that helps you stay focused and productive using the Pomodoro Technique.
 It features a clean interface, customizable timers, and cross-browser support.
+Additionally, FocusButton is available as a native macOS application.

 ## Features